Fred W. McDarrah: Iconic Images of the Village & East Village, Part 2

 Dustin Hoffman stands with onlookers as firefighters battle the flames from the Weatherman explosion in the basement of 18 West 11th Street

 Jane Jacobs, who wears a sign that reads ‘Kill the Xpressway Now,’ answers a journalist’s questions.
-With her is politician Martin M. Berger (right) and a woman identified as Rachel Wall.
+With her is politician Martin M. Berger (left) and a woman identified as Rachel Wall.
 They were attending a demonstration on Park Row against the proposed ‘Lower Manhattan Expressway,’ also known as the ‘Broome Street Expressway.’

 From the back of a flatbed truck, Robert F. Kennedy campaigns for the U.S. Senate, with (r. to l.)
 391-375 Sixth Avenue in the background.
 Standing beside him are (l. to r.)
 New York State Assemblyman William Passannante and local Democratic Party leader (and future congressman and three-term New York City Mayor) Ed Koch.